ChiaWeiKuo/chiaweikuo.github.io/_pages/Publications.md

 ---
 # (2015) In-situ measurements of solar diffuse fraction in southern Taiwan
-Chia-Wei Kuo and Keh-Chin Chang, "In-situ measurements of solar diffuse fraction in southern Taiwan", Journal of the Chinese Institute of Engineers</i>.
+Chia-Wei Kuo and Keh-Chin Chang, "In-situ measurements of solar diffuse fraction in southern Taiwan", <i>Journal of the Chinese Institute of Engineers</i>.
 Vol. 38(6), pg.
 723-730, 2015.

 [Access the paper](https://www.tandfonline.com/doi/abs/10.1080/02533839.2015.1016880?journalCode=tcie20)